Last checked: 3 June 2024

 9. Museum of London

-The Museum of London is now closed and will open before open at a new site in 2026
+The Museum of London is now closed and will open as the London Museum before at a new site in 2026

 The Museum of London tells the history of London from prehistoric times to the modern day.
 Not your average local history museum – the story is told in an entertaining way with models, films and multimedia displays.
 Their gift shop is one of the best places for London-related books and souvenirs.